 All existing tax laws that apply to businesses also apply to business conducted over the Internet.
-Starting with the 2013 tax year, if you earn income from one or more Internet webpages or websites, you may have to report them.
+If you earn income from one or more webpages or websites, you may need to report the web addresses and the income they earn.
 Depending on your business structure, you have different reporting requirements.

 Webpages and websites to report